llemmoo/llemmoo.github.io/README.md

-This project was made mainly with React, Vite, and MUI.
+This project was made with React, Vite, and MUI.

+Deployed with Netlify